tidyverse/tidyverse.org/content/blog/2020-01-ggplot2-3-3-0/index.md

 ---
-title: "ggplot2 3.3.0"
+title: ggplot2 3.3.0
-author: "Thomas Lin Pedersen"
+author: Thomas Lin Pedersen
 date: '2020-03-05'
-description: |
-  The next iteration of ggplot2 has just been released on CRAN, packed with new features and bug fixes.
-Read all about what's new here.
+description: "The next iteration of ggplot2 has just been released on CRAN, packed with new \nfeatures and bug fixes.
+Read all about what's new here.\n"
+output: hugodown::hugo_document
 photo:
   author: Steve Harvey
   url: https://unsplash.com/photos/xWiXi6wRLGo
 slug: ggplot2-3-3-0
-categories: ["package"]
+categories:
+- package
+rmd_hash: 4c775a26cdaa575b

 ---

 We're so happy to announce the release of ggplot2 3.3.0 on CRAN. [ggplot2](https://ggplot2.tidyverse.org/) is a system for declaratively creating graphics, based on *The Grammar of Graphics*.
 You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details.
 The new version can be installed from CRAN using `install.packages("ggplot2")`